 Artifact CLI reference

-Note: Artifacts are a beta feature and are available on request.
-Using Artifacts during the beta period is free.
+Note: Using Artifacts during the beta period is free.
 Once the artifacts system is in the general availability, additional charges will apply based on the usage.

 Every project on Semaphore has access to three levels of the artifact store: project, workflow and job.
 Based on this level, you can retrieve a specific artifact in the job environment and through the web interface.
 You can read more about suggested use cases here.